flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 ### 2. Create the Lambda function for invoking the Bedrock endpoint with ClickHouse data
 After that, we build a Lambda function for invoking the Bedrock endpoint with time series data stored in ClickHouse.
-In order to create the Lambda function's Docker image in ECR, we need the following files:
+In order to create the Lambda function's Docker image in Elastic Container Registry (ECR), we need the following files:
 - `app.py`: The Python code of the Lambda function.
-- `requirements.txt`: The list of dependencies of `app.py` which need to be installed in the Docker container.
+- `requirements.txt`: The list of dependencies that need to be installed in the Docker container.
 - `Dockerfile`: The file containing the instructions to build the Docker image.

 The Python code of the Lambda function (`app.py`) is reported below.
 The Lambda function takes as input the following parameters:
 - `initialization_timestamp`: The first timestamp for which the forecasts should be generated.
 - `frequency`: The frequency of the time series, in number of minutes.
-- `context_length`: The number past time series values to use as context.
+- `context_length`: The number past time series values (prior to `initialization_timestamp`) to use as context.
-- `prediction_length`: The number of future time series values to forecast.
+- `prediction_length`: The number of future time series values (on and after `initialization_timestamp`) to forecast.

 The Lambda function connects to ClickHouse using [ClickHouse Connect](https://clickhouse.com/docs/integrations/python) and loads the context data using ClickHouse Connect's `query_df` method.
 After that, the Lambda function invokes the Bedrock endpoint with the context data.
 The Bedrock endpoint response includes the predicted mean and the predicted 10th, 50th (median) and 90th percentiles of the time series at each future time step, which the Lambda function returns to the user in JSON format together with the corresponding timestamps.

 ---
 **Note:** Before deploying the Lambda function, make sure to replace the following variables:

 - `"<clickhouse-host>"`: The ClickHouse host.
 - `"<clickhouse-user>"`: The ClickHouse username.
 - `"<clickhouse-password>"`: The ClickHouse password.
 - `"<bedrock-endpoint-arn>"`: The Bedrock endpoint ARN.
 ---

 **`app.py`**